 Natan Sharansky has served as Chairman of the Executive since June 2009.
 A former Prisoner of Zion, Mr. Sharansky spent nine years in a Soviet prison due to his human rights activism and his desire to make Aliyah.
 Upon his release in 1986, he immediately traveled to Jerusalem, where he lives to this day.
 Mr. Sharansky served as Deputy Prime Minister of Israel in several Israeli cabinets and was the founder of the political party Yisra'el B'Aliyah.
-He is the author of two books, Fear No Evil and The Case for Democracy.
+He is the author of three books, Fear No Evil, The Case for Democracy and Defending Identity: Its Indispensable Role in Protecting Democracy.
 Mr. Sharansky was awarded the Congressional Gold Medal in 1986 and the Presidential Medal of Freedom in 2006.

 Alan Hoffmann is Director General of The Jewish Agency.
 Since he was appointed, Mr. Hoffmann has led the strategic refocusing of the work of The Agency coupled with major reorganization.
 Prior to that, he was Director General of the Agency's Education Department.
 Under his leadership, the Agency's Education Department developed such initiatives as Masa Israel Journey and Makom – a think-practice tank focused on re-imagining the place of Israel in Jewish life.
 After three years of doctoral study at the Harvard School of Education, he spent 13 years at the Melton Centre for Jewish Education at the Hebrew University, including six years as its Director.